-All NACC students enrolled in a career technical course receive a complimentary membership to SkillsUSA.
-Sponsors: Donna Moore and Marilyn Dalton, Workforce Development Building.
+SkillsUSA Sponsors: Kristi Clifton, Donna Moore, and Marilyn Dalton, Workforce Development Building.

-Spectrum
+Spectrum Art Club

 The Spectrum Art Club is a student-led organization focused on visual arts.
-The club is open to any current NACC students who have an interest in art.
-The purpose of the club is to create a positive space for students to socialize, talk about, create, and explore art.
-The club expands the art educational experience beyond the classroom curriculum.
-The objective of the club is to raise student awareness and understanding of art and to facilitate the improvement of artistic ability and skills in the production of art.
-The club provides various opportunities for students to engage in artistic exchanges and participate in art-related activities within the college and nearby local art communities.
-Club activities include field trips to art museums, art galleries, artist studio visits, and comic conventions.
-The club also is a part of the Art Society of Jackson County: therefore. art club members are eligible to participate in art shows with the permission of the Spectrum Art Club sponsor and the board of the Art Society of Jackson County.
-These art shows will give the students an opportunity to promote their artistic ability and sell their own artworks.
-Lastly, due to the growing shared interest in Japanese animation, the art club offers Studio Ghibli movie viewing and anime, manga drawing sessions, and participation in cosplay contests.
-Faculty Sponsor: Jaia Chen, chenj@nacc.edu, William M. Beck Health, and Fine Arts Building.
+The club is open to any current NACC students who have an interest in art and want to meet other students who also enjoy art.
+The objective of the club is to create a positive, welcoming space for students to socialize, talk about, create, and explore art.
+We hope to raise student awareness and understanding of art, art processes, and be a part of the larger creative community.
+The club provides various opportunities for students to engage and learn; both on-campus and offcampus.
+Activities include doing student-designed art activities, representing the club, and promoting art at various college events, participating in local art festivals, art workshops, and comic conventions.
+The art club also takes field trips to nearby art museums and galleries, visits local artists' studios, and collaborates with other institutions on art projects.
+Another component of the Spectrum Art Club is the interest in Japanese animation.
+Spectrum Art Club offers Studio Ghibli movie viewings and anime drawing sessions, and participation in cosplay contests.
+All activities and events are based upon college needs, available opportunities, and student interests.
+Please check out and follow us on Instagram @nacc.art.club.
+For any questions, contact the faculty sponsor: Jaia Chen, chenj@nacc.edu, William M. Beck Health, and Fine Arts Building.